Stamp Duty Cuts and Changes to First Home Owner Grant Effective 1 July 2017

 The off the plan concession is being retargeted and will now only apply to buyers who occupy the property as their principal place of residence (PPR).

 This change will apply to contracts entered into from 1 July 2017.
-This change will apply for contracts entered into from 1 July 2017.

 An estimated 25,000 first home buyers will benefit from these changes each year.